Home » Latest building control approval application data

 Data by application type

-As of 25 February 2026, the Building Safety Regulator (BSR) was processing 155 live applications for new build projects.
+As of 1 May 2026, the BSR was processing 194 live applications for new build projects.

-In the 12 weeks to 25 February, the IU took a median time of 18 weeks to approve applications, 11 weeks for rejections and 12 weeks to resolve withdrawn applications.
+In the 12 weeks to 1 May, the IU received 63 new applications, made 33 decisions and approved 73% of cases received.
+It took a median time of 22 weeks to approve applications and 17 weeks for rejections.

-Source: BSR – Building control approval application data, December 2025 to February 2026
+Source: BSR – Building control approval application data

-London-based projects requiring building control approval comprise a larger share of all gateway 2 applications than projects across the rest of England combined.
+London-based projects requiring building control approval account for a larger share of all gateway 2 applications than the rest of England combined.

 To keep up to date with the latest industry news and insights from BCIS, register for our newsletter here.